asciidoctor/asciidoctor-bibtex/README.md

 ## Usage

-Use [cite:bibref] within text to indicate a reference.
+Indicate a reference within the text with [cite:bibref].

-Use [bibliography] on a line by itself to add bibliography.
+Add reference list into text with [bibliography] on a line by itself.

  > asciidoc-bib filename.txt